Understanding du vs df: Measuring Disk Usage Correctly

 -x (--one-file-system)

 This tells du to only aggregate files on the same filesystem as the starting path.
-Makes the result directly comparable to df.
+That makes the result directly comparable to df.

 Culprit #3: Root-Reserved Blocks

-Linny-senpai: Last one is subtle but important.
+Linny-senpai: The last one is subtle but important.
 Filesystems like ext4 reserve 5% of capacity for the root user by default.

 # Check the reserved block count